zsteinkamp/steinkamp.us/pages/posts/2005-08-13-wowsers-ground-control-coilover-kit-rules.md

 ---
 layout: post
-title: Wowsers!
+title: Wow!
 Ground Control Coilover Kit Rules!
 date: '2005-08-13 00:21:00'
-categories: post post
-entry:
-  id: 227
-  source: post
-  uid: 87
-  data:
-    title: Wowsers!
-Ground Control Coilover Kit Rules!
-    excerpt:
+excerpt: |
   'If you are thinking that your E46 M3 doesn''t quite have "the handles", read on.
 By using a good quality suspension system, the car can be transformed from "Capable GT Car" to "OMGWTFBBQ Handling Machine". '
-  created_at: '2010-08-30 05:16:38'
-  updated_at: '2010-08-30 05:16:38'
-  pub_date: '2005-08-13 00:21:00'
-  disabled: 0
+tags:
+  - Cars
+  - Driving
 ---

 During last weekend's BMW CCA Car Control Clinic, I realized that the BMW tuned